 The Short Version

 For more about Antony's work, see the Titles page.

 The Long Version

 Antony was born in Birmingham, England and raised in Redditch, a town just outside the city.
 One of his earliest memories is of his father reading a copy of British kid's comic THE BEANO to him when he was four years old.
 Antony, that is, not his father.

-This first encounter with comics led to an unhealthily long obsession with the medium as Antony moved from THE BEANO and WHIZZER & CHIPS to SCREAM, BATTLE, the relaunched EAGLE and perhaps inevitably, 2000AD.
+This first encounter with comics led to an unhealthily long obsession with the medium as Antony moved from THE BEANO and WHIZZER & CHIPS to SCREAM, BATTLE, the 1980s incarnation of EAGLE and, perhaps inevitably, 2000AD.
 These fostered an interest in fantasy and science fiction, and making up his own stories.
 In turn, this led to an adolescent interest in role-playing games such as DUNGEONS & DRAGONS and Games Workshop's WARHAMMER games.

 Not long into this period Antony discovered alcohol, girls, and The Sisters Of Mercy, at which point the comics and role-playing games were thrown unceremoniously on the back seat.
 Everything in his wardrobe that wasn't black was just thrown.
 Plus ça change.